menegax/SENG302-Organ-Donation-Management-System/doc/design_decisions.md

 In order to satisfy story number 43, the user must be able to search for a particular donor and receive one search result.
 This requires a unique search term to be entered such that duplicates are not returned.

-* we have decided to use a donors IRD number to distinguish one donor from another, whom have colliding names.
+* we have decided to use a donor's IRD number to distinguish one donor from another, whom have colliding names.
 * we will check for uniqueness within our application by checking if a donor with the IRD already exists.
 If it already exists an exception is thrown to tell the user this.
 * if there an IRD is entered but there is a collision (i.e another donor has the incorrect IRD) then the incorrect IRD will need to updated before adding the new donor

+#### CLI Subcommand Limit
+We have decided that the maximum level of subcommands is three i.e. `donor update donations --option`